Koha-Community/kohadocs/source/cron_jobs.rst

 Script path: misc/cronjobs/purge\_suggestions.pl

-Does: Removes old (defined by you) suggestions from the suggestion management area.
+Does: removes old (defined by you) suggestions from the suggestion management area.

        **Note**